 For lunch, head to Fyshwick Fresh Food Markets (open Thursday to Sunday) and sample a delicious spread of fresh produce, seafood and baked goods.
 If you're travelling with family, dedicate the afternoon to Questacon, which features more than 200 educational and interactive exhibits dedicated to science and technology.
 Here you can feel the force of an earthquake, ride a six metre (20 foot) freefall slide or play a harp with beams of light.
 Alternatively take a stroll through the Australian National Botanic Gardens, where you can follow a number of walking trails past planted gardens and colourful native plants, and through a stunning rainforest gully and bushland.
 Spend the evening at Ovolo Nishi, one of Australia’s most acclaimed boutique hotels.
 The architecturally designed entrance is made from more than 2000 pieces of recycled timber, and the hotel has a gallery, library, day spa and gym.
 Enjoy dinner at Monster Kitchen and Bar, dining on dishes such as liquorice-cured duck breast and blood pudding, followed by a nightcap at underground bar Black Market.

-Day 3: Get outside the city
+Day 3: Enjoy the outdoors

 Wake early for a hot air balloon ride above the city.
 Tours depart at sunrise, last between 45 minutes and one hour, and have the option of breakfast.
 Afterwards hop in a car for the 45 minute drive to Namadgi National Park – home to an abundance of native wildlife, bushwalking trails and excellent fishing.
 There are 160 kilometres (100 miles) of walking trails to explore the park, ranging from easy 15 minute strolls to all day bushwalks.
 Maps are available at the Namadgi Visitor Centre for a small fee.
 Learn about the rich local Aboriginal history of the Ngunnawal people and explore archaeological sites dating back 21,000 years.
 On the fringe of Namadgi National Park is Tidbinbilla Nature Reserve, where you can take ranger guided tours, or walk the one hour Birrigai Time Trail to the Birrigai Aboriginal Rock Shelter, one of the oldest rock shelters in the area.
 A number of picnic sites are dotted throughout the park, so pack food before you go.